briggstwitchell/git-workshop/index.md

 {: .text-center}
 ![git logo](./images/intro/git-icon.png)
 {: .text-center}

 # Workshop goals
-- [ ] learn what git is and why we should use it
+- [ ] learn what Git is and why we should use it
-- [ ] learn the basic git commands
+- [ ] learn the basic Git commands
-- [ ] learn branching and merging with git
+- [ ] learn branching and merging with Git
+- [ ] learn remote repositories with GitHub
-- [ ] learn git collaboration with GitHub
+- [ ] learn collaboration with GitHub